 WHO WE ARE

 SFWA is a professional organization for authors of science fiction, fantasy and related genres.
-Esteemed past and present members include Isaac Asimov, Anne McCaffrey, Ray Bradbury, and Andre Norton.
+Esteemed past and present members include Robert Silverberg, Anne McCaffrey, Isaac Asimov, Connie Willis, Ray Bradbury, Gene Wolfe and Andre Norton.

 SFWA informs, supports, promotes, defends and advocates for its members.
 We host the prestigious Nebula Awards, assist members in legal disputes with publishers, and administer benevolent funds for authors facing medical or legal expenses.
 Novice authors benefit from our Information Center and the well-known Writer Beware site.